 Seed collection environment has strong effects on plant performance under drought conditions which can enhance restoration outcomes via increased survivorship and reproduction.

 Predictable rainfall regimes at collection sites yield high survivorship in both watered and drought conditions.
-Collections from such regimes and irrigation of annuals under cultivation may enhance establishment and performance of restoration seed stock.
+Collections from such regimes may improve wild seed establishment, while the irrigation of cultivated annuals may enhance establishment and performance of restoration seed stock.

 Seed collection environment influences tissue allocation and plant strategy in the face of drought which can be leveraged to address restoration goals (e.g., weed or erosion control)